Maguindanao: World War II

+Third Philippine Republic onwards

-Creation as a province
+Reinstitution as a province

 The territory of the old province of Cotabato was reduced in 1966 when several of its municipalities were separated from it and constituted into the newly created province of South Cotabato.
 In 1973, Cotabato was dissolved when it was split to create three new provinces: Maguindanao, (North) Cotabato and Sultan Kudarat.

-Maguindanao is the only Muslim-majority province of the four created out of the original Cotabato Province.
+Maguindanao was the only Muslim-majority province of the four created out of the original Cotabato Province.
 In 1989, majority of its voters opted to join the Autonomous Region in Muslim Mindanao but Cotabato City did not.
 Despite this, the city would later serve as the provisional capital of the Autonomous Region in Muslim Mindanao (ARMM) and host line agency offices for the province.

 On August 23, 1992, 16 senior officers of the insurgent Communist Party of the Philippines-New People's Army (CPP-NPA) operating in the province were arrested by intelligence operatives of the Philippine National Police, with officials considering it to be a significant hit against the organization's progress in the region.